milesj/packemon/website/docs/pack.md

 ## Options

 Pack supports all the same command line options as [`build`](./build.md).
-The validation step cannot be customized and will vaidate _everything_ by default.
+The validation step cannot be customized and will validate _everything_ by default.